Make your own custom marvelous designs with PixTeller online image creator.

 How are you introducing your brand to visitors when they land on your site?
 Are you presenting enthusiastic and engaging content that also explains the value that you bring to consumers?
 Or are you simply presenting your product, with some nice pictures, and then giving visitors the method to make a purchase?

-Consumers want to be "wooed."
+Consumers want to be "wooed".
 They want to believe that you know them and that you know what they want and need.
 And they want to be "talked to" in a tone and style that says you know them and appreciate them.

 Get creative yourself.
-Think about how you can provide a stunning user experience as you show how you can solve a problem for him.
+Think about how you can provide a captivating user experience to show how you can solve a problem for him.
 When you make it about him and not you, then you are developing a personal relationship.

 You may be selling printers for home or small business use.
 How much of the tech behind those printers must be explained in detail?
 Here is what these visitors want to know – how fast is the printing?
 How many pages can they expect to get from an ink cartridge?
 Will it print glossy photos in great color?
 These are their needs, and these answers are what they want.

 The same is true for the vocabulary you use.
 No one wants to agonize over trying to figure out what you are really saying.
-Any text you write must be at about the 7th grade reading level – not because your visitors/users are not educated beyond that reading level, but because they want things simple and clear.
+Any text you write must be at about the 7th-grade reading level – not because your visitors/users are not educated beyond that reading level, but because they want things simple and clear.

 And let's talk a bit about simply writing.
 If you have ever read Hemingway's Old Man and the Sea, you will understand the simplicity.
-The bulk of the novel was in simple sentences, mostly nouns and verbs, and far fewer adjectives and adverbs than one might see in the academic essays samples on subjecto.com.
+The bulk of the novel was in simple sentences, mostly nouns, and verbs, and far fewer adjectives and adverbs than one might see in the academic essays samples on subjecto.com.

 If you do not have a live chat feature on your website, you need to get one now.
 Of course, you want to serve existing customers who have issues, problems, need to make returns and exchanges, etc.

 But what are you doing for your visitors who have questions about your products or services?
 Live chat is probably the best solution that will provide the most streamlined method for your users.
 Of course, you have a phone number, but few want to sit on hold waiting for a live rep.

 If you are willing to be this sloppy regarding your content, then will you also be sloppy in your treatment of your customers?
 People can be led to such a conclusion.

 But overuse of those keywords in the site content is a huge turnoff for many and really waters down your main message – the needs of your potential customers and the value you bring to meet those needs.
 This has to be your focus – always.

 They will go where they feel honored and important, where their needs are the top priority, and where all of the content on a company website gives them a pleasant, streamlined, and valuable experience.
-Watch what you say and how you say it
+Watch what you say and how you say it.

 Until next time, Be creative! - Pix'sTory made by Bridgette Hernandez

 She finished her study last year but is already a true expert when it comes to presenting a text in a creative and understandable manner.
 The texts she writes are always informative, based on qualitative research but nevertheless pleasant to read.